LouisCE/warrior-path/README.md

 - **Juniors and Seniors** training in a focused, welcoming environment.
 - **Striking arts** like Muay Thai and Boxing, with photos showing pad work and form.
-- **Grappling arts** like Brazilian Jiu-Jitsu and Wrestling, displaying movement and control.
+- **Grappling arts** like Wrestling and Brazilian Jiu Jitsu, displaying movement and control.

 All images were resized and compressed for performance.
 Where appropriate, Bootstrap’s responsive classes and custom CSS ensured that visuals scale naturally across devices without causing layout issues or horizontal scrolling.